CilleIO/downloader-4-djs/README.md

 2. **Searches YouTube** for the same track
 3. **Validates matches** using intelligent title matching
 4. **Reports detailed failure analysis** with categorized error types

+### Spotify API Integration

+For Spotify playlist downloads, the tool uses the official Spotify Web API:

+- **Free tier**: 100 requests per hour (sufficient for personal use)
+- **Automatic extraction**: Gets track names and artists directly from Spotify
+- **No API required**: Manual entry available if API credentials not provided
+- **YouTube fallback**: Searches YouTube for each track found

 ### Metadata Enhancement